akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Half‑Sisters Emerge (The Birth of “Goose Girl”)

-By the time Avice and Eustacia arrived, a small crowd of servants had gathered in the corridor, whispering and pointing.
-The half‑sisters did not push to the front.
-They lingered at the edge, watching, their faces unreadable.
+A small crowd of servants gathered in the corridor, whispering.
+A few nobles lingered at the edge, watching, their faces unreadable.

 A serving woman turned to them.
 “My ladies, the goose—the goose girl’s goose—it is in the Queen’s solar.”

-Avice’s eyes lit up.
-“The *goose girl*,” she repeated, tasting the words.
-“Yes.
-That is what she is.
-A goose girl playing at being a lady.”

-Eustacia peered over the shoulders of the crowd.
-“She is making a terrible mess.”

-“Let her,” Avice said quietly.
-“Let everyone see.
-The prince’s betrothed, hiding a farmyard animal in her chamber.
-The court will remember this.”
+More whispers. *The goose girl's goose!*

-They did nothing to stop Goosie.
+No one did nothing to stop Goosie.
 They simply watched, arms crossed, as the goose turned the solar into a disaster.
 And from that moment, the name stuck.
 Servants whispered it.
 Nobles murmured it.
 “The goose girl.”
 It was not a title; it was a brand.

 ---